 This is a one-semester introduction to Linear Algebra and its applications.
 The aim of the course is to study application to various fields while providing a transition from computational mathematics to more theoretical mathematics.
 Students will read and construct mathematical proofs.
 The methods and concepts of linear algebra prepare the student for higher math courses and supplies problem-solving methods for many other fields.
+Use of a mathematical software package or graphing calculator is required.
 May not be repeated.
 SC